-Water filters will clean water from any source removing up to 99.99% of all harmful bacteria causing waterborne diseases.
-For a cost of only $25, the filter is a convenient tool for schools, families and individuals to have instant access to safe water.
-These filters are attached to a bucket and water from any source can be sanitized.
-If properly maintained, each filter will provide safe water for several families filtering over 200 gallons a day.
+For a cost of only $30, the filter is a convenient tool for schools, families and individuals to have instant access to safe water.
+These filters are attached to a bucket with gravity as the only source of energy needed to operate.
+If properly maintained, each filter provides up to 300 gallons a day of safe water for several families for decades.
 The filters are economical and an effective solution to provide access to clean water.
-This is most helpful for remote communities and those waiting for a well.

 Add this to your bucket list.
 How many families will you help to have clean water?